What are the most common causes of fire in kitchens?

-Below are some other ways you can use to reduce the risk of a kitchen fire.
+Below are some other ways you can use to reduce the risk.

 Kitchen extraction

-It is essential that the whole extraction system is regularly cleaned.
-Cleaning should be undertaken by a contractor certificated by the Loss Prevention Certification Board LPS2084 or by the BESCA Vent Hygiene Elite Scheme.
+Cleaning should be undertaken by a contractor certified by the Loss Prevention Certification Board LPS2084 or by the BESCA Vent Hygiene Elite Scheme.

 The Building Engineering Services Association TR19 'Guide to Good Practice - Internal Cleanliness of Ventilation Systems' should be used for guidance.